Startup Costs: Key Expenses to Include in Your Budget

 In any event, these aren't just fancy startup terms related to finance.
 Your funding source and the amount of money you have will predetermine how flexible you can be with your budget.

 Nonetheless, no matter how big your "piggy bank" is, you need to know how to stretch money.
-That's why it's essential to make realistic estimates of how much you'll need to invest before you open a startup and to run and maintain it once you do so.
-Note that there will be one-time and ongoing expenses, fixed and variable costs, as well as urgent and non-urgent ones.
+That's why financial forecasting for startups is essential to make realistic estimates of how much you'll need to invest before you open a startup and to run and maintain it once you do so.
+Note that there will be one-time and ongoing expenses, fixed and variable costs, as well as urgent and non-urgent ones during various stages of startup development.

 Next, we'll review the factors influencing the startup cost to help you plan your feasible budget.
 We'd like to point out straight away that the figures given below are estimates and may vary greatly based on your region and other things.